eugenehp/fast-umap/README.md

 ```

-It also generates plot, and a loss chrt:
+It also generates 2d plot, and a loss chart:

 ![loss](./docs/losses.png)